Josef-Friedrich/luakeys/README.md

 Update version in:

-* documentation.tex
+* luakeys-doc.tex
 * luakeys-debug.sty
 * luakeys.sty

-Summarize the changes in the documentation.tex as changes.
+Summarize the changes in the luakeys-doc.tex as changes.

 Create a new git tag `git tag -sa v0.3`.
 Prefix the version with “v”.